valeriavla/dc_walkability/README.md

 Research Questions:

+1. How is walkabilty associated with socioeconomic outcomes in Washington, D.C.?
-1. How is walkability associated with socioeconomic and health outcomes?
+2. How is walkability associated with health outcomes in Washington, D.C.?
-2. How accessible are neighborhoods by bike?
+3. How accessible are neighborhoods in Washington, D.C. by bike?
+4. What is metro ridership in Washington, D.C. like?
-3. What is public sentiment around walkability and driving
+5. What is public sentiment around walkability in Washington, D.C.?

 ## Description of all your code files, datasets, etc.